jotawarsd/C/README.md

-Code for an IoT based Weather station made using nodemcu can run on arduino ide
+Code for an IoT based Weather station made using nodemcu.
+To be run on Arduino IDE.